seuliufeng/DeepSBIR/README.md

 ```shell
 ./experiments/train_sbir.sh
 ```
 **Note:** Please make sure the initial model ‘/init/sketchnet_init.caffemodel’ be under the folder experiments/.
-This initial model can be downloaded from our project webpage.
+This initial model can be downloaded from our project page.

 ###Extra comment
 1. All provided models and codes are optimised version.
 And our latest result is shown below: